andrewkingme/andrewkingme.github.io/_work/Revit-Model-Health-Report.md

   - /work/Model-Health-Report/
 ---

-With the introduction of `.GetWarnings()` in the Revit 2018 API, I recently retooled my model health check scripts from scratch.
+With the introduction of `.GetWarnings()` in the Revit 2018 API, I recently retooled my model health scripts from scratch.
 For those out there with a similar mindset, here is a very approachable starting point that can be easily expanded to include your desired metrics.

 <!--more-->